grimme-lab/qc2-teaching/doc/scf.rst

    [ -f $tmpinp ] && rm $tmpinp
    [ -f $tmpout ] && rm $tmpout

+.. admonition:: Exercise 13

-The above script only contains dummies and can be executed without performing a calculation.
-Perform such a dry-run to understand how the script is working, than modify it to match your program and plot the resulting dissociation curve.
+   1. The above script only contains dummies and can be executed without performing a calculation.
+Perform such a dry-run to understand how the script is working.
+   2. Modify it to match your program and plot the resulting dissociation curve.

 Properties
 ----------

+With a working RHF program we have access to a wavefunction and we can use it to calculate certain properties.

 Partial Charges
 ~~~~~~~~~~~~~~~

-The total number of electrons in a system must be given by
+The total number of electrons in a system is given by

 .. math::
    N_{el} = \sum_{\mu}^{N} \sum_{\nu}^{N} {P}_{\mu\nu} {S}_{\nu\mu}
-   = \sum_{\mu}^{M} (\mathbf{PS})_{\mu\mu}
+   = \sum_{\mu}^{M} (\mathbf{PS})_{\mu\mu}.

+If your SCF wavefunction does not return its input number of electrons, the
+wavefunction is most certainly not properly normalized.
+In this case recheck
+your SCF and integral implementation.

-otherwise the SCF procedure is broken.
-Mulliken concluded that the number of
+Based on the above formula, Mulliken concluded that the number of electrons
-electrons associated with a particular nucleus is equal to the number of electrons
+associated with a particular nucleus is equal to the number of electrons
 associated with its basis functions.
 Thus the partial Mulliken charge of atom *A*
 is defined as: